-The Video Storytelling workshop delivers the same world-class training the UC Berkeley Graduate School of Journalism provides its graduate students.
+The Video Storytelling Workshop delivers the same world-class training the UC Berkeley Graduate School of Journalism provides its graduate students.
 This three-day workshop is an immersive experience with both seminar style and hands-on lab work.
-You’ll enjoy personalized instruction in a state of the art Mac lab.
-We provide cameras, video equipment and tripods for your practical use during the workshop.
+Class sizes are kept small to make time for personalized instruction.
+We provide all the video cameras, tripods and audio recording equipment, and MacBook Pro laptops with Adobe Premier editing software for your use during the workshop.

-When: May 29-31, 2013 from 8:30 am to 4:30 pm daily.
+March 19-21, 2015 from 8:30 am to 4:30 pm daily.

 - Comfortable with learning new equipment and software